pranigopu/pranigopu.github.io/docs/observability/common-terms.md

 - [Transmission](#transmission)

 ---

-# Instrumentation
-> In the context of software applications/systems.

 # Measurement
 Measurement is the act or product of relating a known/fixed instance of an attribute to an unknown/variable instance of the same.
 For example, we can know/fix a "second" by marking it perceptually or via a pendulum swing, and through relating N seconds to a span of events that occur, we can measure the time it took for the events to occur.
 As another example, we can know/fix a meter perceptually, maybe by reference to a "standard" object or marking, and through relating N meters to a one-dimensional span of space, we can measure the length of this space.